Discover the UBC Neighbourhoods’ links to history, the arts, academics, and the world’s highest honours

 Brockhouse Park, located in Wesbrook Place, recognizes Bertram N. Brockhouse, a UBC physicist who would go on to share in the Nobel Prize for Physics in 1994.

-Eagles Park and Eagles Road, both located in Hawthorn Place, honour Blythe Alfred Eagles who had a long history in agriculture at UBC.
+Eagles Park and Eagles Drive, both located in Hawthorn Place, honour Blythe Alfred Eagles who had a long history in agriculture at UBC.
 He was Dean of the Faculty of Agriculture from 1949 to 1967 and later became Chairman of the Division of Animal Science.

 Mabel Gray, Professor of Nursing and Health at UBC from 1925 to 1941, lends her name to Gray Avenue in Wesbrook Place.
 She served as president of the Canadian Nurses’ Association and later as president of the Registered Nurses’ Association of BC.